lisovin/scalejs/scalejs-docs/src/documents/grid2.html.md

 ### Bindings

-The changes to the bindings for ViewModel filtering similar to the ones for [default filtering](./default-filtering.html).
+The changes to the bindings for ViewModel filtering identical to the ones for [default filtering](./default-filtering.html).
-In your bindings, you will need to show the header row (the row which contains the quick filter and the icon) and also tell the extension to include the 'observableFilters' plugin. __You must also specify a `itemsCount` property.__
+In your bindings, you will need to show the header row (the row which contains the quick filter and the icon) and also tell the extension to include the 'observableFilters' plugin.
-This is because once we have enabled ViewModel filtering or sorting, we also have control of how many items are in the grid regardless of how many items there is.
-This will allow us to implement [virtualization](./grid4.html) in a future tutorial.

 ##### Example: adding ViewModel filtering to grid bindings ([mainBindings.js](https://github.com/lisovin/scalejs-examples/blob/grid-2b/Grid/app/main/bindings/mainBindings.js))
 ```javascript